wimvanderbauwhede/RefactorF4Acc/README.md

       $ cd tests/NIST_F78_test_suite/fcvs21_f95

-- The file `FM046.f` contains a change to TEST 759: the original test (`FM045.f`) has 57 nested parentheses, this was changed to 5 nested parentheses because the current expression parser takes too long to parse this.
 - The file `FM090.f` is a modified version of `FM010.f` without spaces in types, variable names, values and labels.
 - The file `FM091.f` is a modified version of `FM011.f` without spaces in types, variable names, values and labels.
+- The file `FM210.f` is a modified version of `FM200.f` without spaces in variable names and values.
 - The files `FM500.f` and `FM509.f` contain tests for corner cases of common blocks and block data (37+16 tests) which we don't support.

 In this folder, there are two subfolders `Test_rf4a` and  `RefactoredSources`.
 To verify the original test suite you can use the script `driver_parse`; to run it you can use the script `driver_run`; you may have to change the name of the Fortran compiler in `FC` at the start of these scripts.